bsaladhikari/gift-app/docs/supabase-complete-setup.md

   └── 07-create-user-preferences-table.sql
 \`\`\`

-This setup provides a complete foundation for the GiftGenie application with user authentication, admin management, and intelligent product matching.
+This setup provides a complete foundation for the LuxegiftAI application with user authentication, admin management, and intelligent product matching.